peterhinch/micropython-async/v3/docs/DRIVERS.md

 More advanced agents can perform actions in response to a message, such as calling a function, launching a `task` or lighting an LED.

+Agents may be subscribed and unsubscribed dynamically.
+The publishing task has no "knowledge" of the number or type of agents subscribed to a topic.
+The module is not threadsafe: `Broker` methods should not be called from a hard ISR or from another thread.

 #### Broker methods

 All are synchronous.
-They are not threadsafe so should not be called from a hard ISR or from another thread.
-The constructor has no args.
+* Constructor This has no args.
 * `subscribe(topic, agent, *args)` Passed `agent` will be triggered by messages with a matching `topic`.
 Any additional args will be passed to the `agent` when it is triggered.